 I am not embarrassed to say I make this dish at least 3-4 times a week!
 Whenever I have Canadian family or friends visiting it is the first dish to go on the table.

-Sometimes it is amazing how such a fast, simple, dish can be the best.
+Sometimes it is amazing how such a fast, simple, dish can be one the best.
 Buon Appetito!

 Italian Pan Fried Tomatoes

-- 6 plum/San Marzano tomatoes sliced lengthwise and seeded, small
+- 6 plum/San Marzano ripe but firm tomatoes (sliced lengthwise and seeded)

 - 2 sprigs rosemary (leaves removed and chopped)